We offer a full spectrum of digital x-rays at all our locations, including chest, spine, abdominal, and sinus x-rays.

 Imaging is the process of creating a visual representation (picture) of the interior of the body for analysis.
 The type of imagine will depend on the part of the body your doctor needs to see.

-Ultrasound is the use of high frequency sound waves to visualize structures in the body.
-Common sites that can be examined include the abdomen, pelvic region, and the breast.
-Gel is placed on the body and the area is scanned with an ultrasound head.
-Ultrasound aids in the detection of solid masses, cyst, gall stones, kidney stones, and other abnormalities.
+Ultrasound is the use of high-frequency sound waves to visualize structures in the body.
+Common sites that can be examined include the abdomen, pelvic region, and breast.
+The gel is placed on the body and the area is scanned with an ultrasound head.
+Ultrasound aids in the detection of solid masses, cysts, gall stones, kidney stones, and other abnormalities.

 Low Dose CT for Lung Cancer Screening

 Our low radiation CT scan enables early detection of lung cancer as testing screens for signs of lung cancer in otherwise healthy individuals.
 Early detection greatly increases the chances of survival.